baderkha/easy-gin/README.md

 The goal is to have handlers that are easily unit testable for restful api projects .

 Example :
+- Old Fashion way :
+	- bad seperation of concern
+		- doing validation and business logic
-- Old Fashion way : bad seperation of concern not easily testable because of the context object
+	- not easily unit testable without having to either wrap the context or use an http recorder
+	- repetitive code with binds and checking error ..etc

   ```go
    type UserInput struct {